cloudxabide/eksa.matrix.lab/README.md

 # eksa.matrix.lab
 This is the chronicles of deploying EKS Anywhere in my HomeLab.

-A significant portion of this repo is likely not applicable in most situations.
-I am essentially plumbing up a new interface on my Firewall, creating a new /22 CIDR off that interface, and starting from scratch.
+It is worth noting that a portion of this repo is likely not applicable in most situations.
+I am essentially plumbing up a new interface on my Firewall, creating a new /22 CIDR off that interface, and starting from scratch - things you would not (or could not) need to do if you were in an enterprise situation.

 Goal:  to create my own EKS Anywhere environment from bare metal (Intel NUCs) and a USB stick with install media (Ubuntu Server 22.04).
 I want this environment to be completely independent of everything else in my lab.